luka-hash/diceware/README.md

 ## Usage

-The default length of the passphrase is 8 words, but you can pass a number to specify the number of words to be generated.
+The default length of the passphrase is 8 words, but you can pass a number (in the range [1, 256], inclusive on both ends) to specify the number of words to be generated.

 ``` sh
 $ diceware